 What is the expected suPAR level of an individual?

 suPAR increases throughout life as we age, but the increase is accelerated in individuals with unhealthy lifestyles.
 There are also gender differences in suPAR levels.
-You can calculate how your suPAR level is compared to other healthy individuals based on blood donors.
-You can achieve the score by entering your gender and age into the algorithm, which will calculate your biological age and rate of aging.
+You can calculate how the suPAR level of an individual is compared to other healthy individuals based on blood donors.
+You can achieve the score by entering the gender, age, and suPAR level into the algorithm, which will calculate your biological age and rate of aging.

 What elevates suPAR?